lumsdnb/x32-madness-controller/README.md

 - **Backend:** Node.js server handles OSC (to X32) and Ableton Link clock.
 Exposes API for frontend.
 - **OSC:** Backend sends mute/unmute commands to X32.
 - **Ableton Link:** Backend listens to clock and triggers group switching.
+**Pi Zero:** Has 2 buttons connected to the network, which send simple requests to the server

 ## Technology Stack
 - **Frontend:** Lit, Vite, TypeScript